DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_10_preparations.md

 Now use the “detached signature” to check that the .pdf file was signed with the signing key we imported:

-`$ gpg --verify hodl-guide.pdf.sig hodl-guide.pdf`
+`$ gpg --verify hodl-guide_10_preparations.md.sig hodl-guide_10_preparations.md`

-*Hint:* If the name of the file and the signature is the same, you don't need to write the name of the file (you could use only `$ gpg --verify hodl-guide.pdf.sig` in our example).
+*Hint:* If the name of the file and the signature is the same, you don't need to write the name of the file (you could use only `$ gpg --verify hodl-guide_10_preparations.md.sig` in our example).

 The expected output should be something like: